 HHS ONC FEDERAL HEALTH INFORMATION MODEL FHIM

-For over 12 years at the ONC, we led the modeling efforts of the Federal Health Information Model for (FHIM).
-This federal healthcare it project developed a comprehensive information model with 39 healthcare domains.
-The model can be seen on our website FHIMS.org.
-The model also binds standard reference terminologies for accuracy.
+For over 12 years, we led the modeling work on the Federal Health Information Model (FHIM) at the ONC.
+This federal healthcare IT project developed a comprehensive model covering 39 clinical and administrative healthcare domains.
+You can view the full FHIM model on our website at FHIMS.org.

 Executive Order 13410